-Police search for gunman who killed four at Nashville waffle house
+Police hunt gunman who killed four at Nashville waffle house

 The gunman, who was naked but for a green jacket, first shot and killed two people in the parking lot of the restaurant in Antioch, a section of southeast Nashville, shortly before 3:30 a.m.
 (0830 GMT).

 He then entered the restaurant and opened fire, police said, killing one patron and wounding another, who later died.
+Two other people were in critical condition at a hospital.

 One diner, James Shaw Jr., 29, who had hidden near the restrooms, dashed out and pulled the rifle from the gunman.
 His fast actions were credited with saving lives, but Shaw said at the news conference that he was no hero.